SandeebAdhikari/Introduction_to_AI/Video_Search_Assignment/README.md

-Video Search Assignment
+## Video Search Assignment
-youtubeDownloader.py -- This download the video of the youtube and the close caption of the video, Downloaded Video: check Downloads/YouTube-Videos Downloaded caption: check Downloads/Captions
+__youtubeDownloader.py__ -- This python file download youtube video and the close caption of the video

+### To Access the downloaded youtube video and close caption:
+__Build Docker Image__
+docker build -t youtube-video-downloader .

+__On Docker__
+Run the image, then go to Files
+On ./app/Video_Search_Assignment/Downloads/Caption you will find captions and On /app/Video_Search_Assignment/Downloads/YouTube-Videos you will find YouTube Videos

+## Detection_Results
-preprocessVideo.py -- This preprocess the video and detects the object of an image that belong to MS COCO classes.
+__preprocessVideo.py__ -- This pre-process the video and detects the object of an image that belong to MS COCO classes.
-Reports the result in the tabular form: [vidId, frameNum, timestamp, detectedObjId, detectedObjClass, confidence, bbox info] Downloaded Table: check /Detection_Results
+Reports the result in the tabular form: [vidId, frameNum, timestamp, detectedObjId, detectedObjClass, confidence, bbox info] __Downloaded Table:__ check ./Detection_Results

+## Train and detect
-embeddingModel.py-- It is the main file to execute convolution autoencoder and also to index video image embedding vectors in the database.
+__embeddingModel.py__-- It is the main file to execute convolution autoencoder and also to index video image embedding vectors in the database.

-autoencoder.py -- It has the code for the autoencoder and to train the autoencoder.
+__autoencoder.py__ -- It has the code for the autoencoder and to train the autoencoder.

-Missing Part:
-Docker compose.
-Demostrating that search.

-Excuse -- I had 3 midterm lined up, so started late.